-General disclosures Title of disclosure In Industrivärden's Sustainability Report (page) In Industrivärden's Annual Report (page) Comments Governand ce 2-9 Governance structure and composition 52-58 2-10 Nomination and selection of the board of directors 52-53, 95 2-11 Chairman of the Board of Directors 54, 58 2-12 The Board's role in overseeing the management of impacts 83 52-57 2-13 Delegation of responsibility for managing impacts 83 2-14 Role of the Board of Directors in sustainability reporting 83 2-15 Conflicts of interest Handled within the framework of Rules of Procedure and instructions, etc 2-16 Communication of critical concerns Communication of critical concerns is conducted in accordance with applicable rules and regulations.
-2-17 Collective knowledge of the Board of Directors 53-54, 58 2-18 Evaluation of the performance of the Board of Directors 54 2-19 Remuneration policies 55-57, 66-67 Guidelines for compensation of senior executives are posted on Industrivärden's website: Corporate governance/CEO and Executive Management/Compensation 2-20 Process to determine remuneration 66-67 2-21 Annual total compensation 66-67 Strategy, p Statement on sustainable development strategy 7-9, 16-17 2-23 Policy commitments 16-17 Information on Industrivärden's commitments can be found on the UN Global Compact's website: https://www.unglogal-compact.org/what-is-gc/participants/72671-AB-Industrivarden-publ.
-2-24 Embedding policy commitments 82-90 2-25 Processes to remediate negative impacts 82-90 2-26 Mechanisms for seeking advice and raising concerns 83-84 Industrivärden's Code of Conduct is posted on the Company's website: Corporate governance/Governance structure/Code of Conduct.
-2-27 Compliance The Company has no knowledge about any incidences of non-compliance with laws and regulations, and no fines were paid during the reporting period.
-2-28 Membership associations Confederation of Swedish Enterprise, Centre for Business and Policy Studies (SNS), Royal Swedish Academy of Engineering Sciences (IVA), Swedish Investors for Sustainable Development (SISD).
-Stakehold er engagement 2-29 Approach to stakeholder engagement 16-17, 84 2-30 Collective bargaining agreements All employees are covered by collective bargaining agreements.
-Material to opics 3-1 Process to determine material topics 84-85 3-2 List of material topics 85 16-17 3-3 Management of material topics 11-15, 82-84 Includes human rights, among others.
+General disclosures Title of disclosure In Industrivärden's Sustainability Report (page) In Industrivärden's Annual Report (page) Comments Governance ce 2-9 Governance structure and composition 47-54 2-10 Nomination and selection of the board of directors 47-48, 94 2-11 Chairman of the Board of Directors 48-49, 52 2-12 The Board's role in overseeing the management of impacts 81-82 47-51 2-13 Delegation of responsibility for managing impacts 81-82 2-14 Role of the Board of Directors in sustainability reporting 81-82 2-15 Conflicts of interest Managed within the framework of Rules of Procedure and instructions, etc. 2-16 Communication of critical concerns Communication of critical concerns is conducted in accordance with applicable rules and regulations.
+2-17 Collective knowledge of the Board of Directors 48-49, 52-53 2-18 Evaluation of the performance of the Board of Directors 49 2-19 Remuneration policies 50, 63-64 Guidelines for compensation of senior executives are posted on Industrivärden's website: Corporate governance/CEO and Executive Management/Compensation 2-20 Process to determine remuneration 50, 63-64 2-21 Annual total compensation 63-64 Strategy, policies & practices 2-22 Statement on sustainable development strategy 80-83 7-9, 15 2-23 Policy commitments 80-81 Information on Industrivärden's commitments can be found on the UN Global Compact's website: https://unglogal-compact.org/what-is-gc/participants/72671-AB-Industrivarden-publ- 2-24 Embedding policy commitments 80-88 2-25 Processes to remediate negative impacts 80-88 2-26 Mechanisms for seeking advice and raising concerns 82-83 Industrivärden's Code of Conduct is posted on the Company's website: Corporate governance/Governance structure/Code of Conduct.
+2-27 Compliance The Company has no knowledge of any incidents of non-compliance with laws and regulations, and no fines were incurred during the reporting period.
+2-28 Membership associations Confederation of Swedish Enterprise, Centre for Business and Policy Studies (SNS), Royal Swedish Academy of Engineering Sciences (IVA).
+Stakehold er engagement 2-29 Approach to stakeholder engagement 83-84 15 2-30 Collective bargaining agreements All employees are covered by collective bargaining agreements.
+Material to opics 3-1 Process to determine material topics 83-84 3-2 List of material topics 84 J-Z